Charity Entrepreneurship Incubation Program — 2026

 All costs covered: tuition, travel, accommodation, materials, plus a monthly stipend of £1,900 during and up to 2 months after the program.

-Our founders come from every continent, range in age from twenty to their mid-fifties, and join from a host of different work histories.
+Our founders come from every continent, range in age from 20–50+, and join from a wide variety of backgrounds.

 Nobody comes onto the program qualified to start a charity.
 That’s what the training is for!